wabbit-corp/repo-template/legal/cla/v1.0.0/CLA.md

 You represent that your Contributions and your entering into this Agreement comply with all applicable local, state, national, and international laws and regulations.

 ### 4. Third-Party Submissions
-Should you wish to submit work that is not your original creation, you may submit it to Wabbit Corporation separately from any Contribution, identifying the complete details of its source and of any license or other restriction (including, but not limited to, related patents, trademarks, and license agreements) of which you are personally aware, and conspicuously marking the work as "Submitted on behalf of a third party: [named here]," ensuring you have proper authorization from the original authors or rights holders.
+Should you wish to submit work that is not your original creation, you may submit it to {{ company_short_name }} separately from any Contribution, identifying the complete details of its source and of any license or other restriction (including, but not limited to, related patents, trademarks, and license agreements) of which you are personally aware, and conspicuously marking the work as "Submitted on behalf of a third party: [named here]," ensuring you have proper authorization from the original authors or rights holders.

-You agree not to submit any materials that you know or reasonably should know include any unauthorized third-party intellectual property.
-Wabbit Corporation reserves the right to reject or remove any Contributions that it believes may infringe on third-party rights.
+You agree not to submit any materials that you know or reasonably should know include any unauthorized third-party intellectual property. {{ company_short_name }} reserves the right to reject or remove any Contributions that it believes may infringe on third-party rights.

 ### 5. Retention of Rights
-You accept and agree to the following terms and conditions for your present and future Contributions submitted to Wabbit Corporation.
-Except for the rights and licenses granted herein to Wabbit Corporation and recipients of software distributed by Wabbit Corporation, You reserve any remaining right, title, and interest in and to your Contributions.
-This retention does not affect the comprehensive rights granted to Wabbit Corporation as outlined in Sections 2 and 3.
+You accept and agree to the following terms and conditions for your present and future Contributions submitted to {{ company_short_name }}.
+Except for the rights and licenses granted herein to {{ company_short_name }} and recipients of software distributed by {{ company_short_name }}, You reserve any remaining right, title, and interest in and to your Contributions.
+This retention does not affect the comprehensive rights granted to {{ company_short_name }} as outlined in Sections 2 and 3.

 ### 6. Licensing Terms
-By submitting Contributions, you understand and agree that Wabbit Corporation may license your Contributions under any terms, including open-source licenses such as AGPL-3.0, proprietary licenses, and commercial licenses, at Wabbit Corporation's discretion.
-This means your Contributions may be included in versions of the Project that are distributed under licenses different from the one under which you originally contributed, including proprietary versions.
-Wabbit Corporation currently commits to making the Project available under an open-source license, though the specific license may change.
-However, Wabbit Corporation reserves the right to alter this commitment in the future, while honoring the terms under which previous Contributions were made.
+By submitting Contributions, you understand and agree that {{ company_short_name }} may license your Contributions under any terms, including open-source licenses such as the current project license, {{ project_primary_license_reference }}, proprietary licenses, and commercial licenses, at {{ company_short_name }}'s discretion.
+This means your Contributions may be included in versions of the Project that are distributed under licenses different from the one under which you originally contributed, including proprietary versions. {{ company_short_name }} currently commits to making the Project available under an open-source license, though the specific license may change.
+However, {{ company_short_name }} reserves the right to alter this commitment in the future, while honoring the terms under which previous Contributions were made.

 ### 7. Consideration
 You agree that the opportunity to participate in the development of the Project and the potential for your Contributions to be included in the Project constitute good and valuable consideration for the rights granted herein.
 You understand and agree that you will not receive any monetary compensation or payment for your Contributions.
-Your Contributions are made voluntarily and without any expectation of financial reward.
-Wabbit Corporation may, at its sole discretion, choose to offer rewards, acknowledgments, or other forms of non-monetary recognition for significant contributions, but such recognition is not guaranteed and does not constitute compensation for your Contributions.
+Your Contributions are made voluntarily and without any expectation of financial reward. {{ company_short_name }} may, at its sole discretion, choose to offer rewards, acknowledgments, or other forms of non-monetary recognition for significant contributions, but such recognition is not guaranteed and does not constitute compensation for your Contributions.

 ### 8. Independent Contributor Status
-You agree that you are participating as an independent contributor and not as an employee, agent, or representative of Wabbit Corporation.
-Nothing in this Agreement shall be construed to create any partnership, joint venture, or employer-employee relationship between you and Wabbit Corporation.
+You agree that you are participating as an independent contributor and not as an employee, agent, or representative of {{ company_short_name }}.
+Nothing in this Agreement shall be construed to create any partnership, joint venture, or employer-employee relationship between you and {{ company_short_name }}.

 ### 9. Data Protection and Privacy
-Wabbit Corporation will collect and process personal data necessary for the administration of contributions in accordance with its Privacy Policy contained in [CONTRIBUTOR_PRIVACY.md](CONTRIBUTOR_PRIVACY.md).
+{{ company_short_name }} will collect and process personal data necessary for the administration of contributions in accordance with its Privacy Policy contained in [CONTRIBUTOR_PRIVACY.md](CONTRIBUTOR_PRIVACY.md).
 By entering into this Agreement, you consent to such processing of your personal data.

 ### 10. Indemnification and Liability Limitations
-To the extent permitted by applicable law, you agree to indemnify and hold harmless Wabbit Corporation, its officers, directors, and agents, against any claim arising from your breach of the representations and warranties in this Agreement.
-This indemnification obligation shall be limited to actual damages incurred by Wabbit Corporation, and in no event shall your total liability exceed the actual damages incurred by Wabbit Corporation as a direct result of your breach.
+To the extent permitted by applicable law, you agree to indemnify and hold harmless {{ company_short_name }}, its officers, directors, and agents, against any claim arising from your breach of the representations and warranties in this Agreement.
+This indemnification obligation shall be limited to actual damages incurred by {{ company_short_name }}, and in no event shall your total liability exceed the actual damages incurred by {{ company_short_name }} as a direct result of your breach.

 CONTRIBUTIONS ARE PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND.
 TO THE EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL YOU BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH YOUR CONTRIBUTIONS OR THE USE OR OTHER DEALINGS IN THE CONTRIBUTIONS.

 ### 11. Disclaimer of Warranties
 THE PROJECT AND ANY DERIVATIVE WORKS ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
-IN NO EVENT SHALL Wabbit Corporation BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, ARISING IN ANY WAY OUT OF THE USE OF THE PROJECT, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+IN NO EVENT SHALL {{ company_short_name }} BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, ARISING IN ANY WAY OUT OF THE USE OF THE PROJECT, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ### 12. Term and Termination

 #### 12.1.
 Termination for Future Contributions
-You may terminate this Agreement at any time by notifying Wabbit Corporation in writing.
-Such termination will be effective upon receipt of the notice by Wabbit Corporation.
+You may terminate this Agreement at any time by notifying {{ company_short_name }} in writing.
+Such termination will be effective upon receipt of the notice by {{ company_short_name }}.
 Upon termination, you agree to cease making further Contributions to the Project.

 #### 12.2.
 Effect on Past Contributions
-Termination of this Agreement will not affect the rights granted to Wabbit Corporation for your Contributions submitted before termination.
+Termination of this Agreement will not affect the rights granted to {{ company_short_name }} for your Contributions submitted before termination.

 #### 12.3.
 Survival
 The following sections will survive any termination of this Agreement: